Visitor restrictions (Victoria)

 Visitor restrictions (Queensland, Western Australia, New South Wales)

-- Residents can have a maximum of two visitors at any one time and one visit per day.
+- Residents can have a maximum of two visitors at any one time and one visit per day (maximum two hours).
 We may be able to make alternative arrangements to these restrictions on compassionate grounds in exceptional circumstances.
 Please speak to the Service Manager.

 - After 1 May 2020, if you have not had your annual influenza vaccination you will not be allowed to enter the home.

-- if you have travelled overseas in the past 14 days or if you have had contact with a person who has coronavirus
+- if you have had contact with a person who has coronavirus

-- complete the sign-in sheet before you enter the home
+- complete visitor screening before you enter the home

 - wash your hands with soap and water or use alcohol-based hand rub before and after you visit the home and a resident’s room

-- you can only visit in you loved one’s room or in the outdoor area
+- you can only visit in your loved one’s room or in a designated outdoor area (if available)

 - you must not enter any common areas